Tom-HA/k8s-operators-workshop/init-env/02_deploy_root_app.md

 # Deploy Argo CD Root Application

-In this section we are going to apply a Custom Resource of kind _Application_ and learn a bit about a Custom Resource of kind _Application Set_.
+In this section we are going to apply a Custom Resource of kind _Application_ and learn about a Custom Resource of kind _Application Set_.

 Now that we have Argo CD deployed in our cluster, and we can access its web UI, we need to create an Argo CD application that tells Argo CD to sync manifests and helm charts from your repository.